Estimated reading time: 9 minutes

-I (still) hear a lot of buzz about Roth IRAs, and for a good reason.
+There has always been a lot of buzz about Roth IRAs, and for a good reason.
 Roth IRAs are a great way to save for retirement.

 The Taxpayer Relief Act of 1997 introduced the Roth IRA, and it continues to be a massive hit with investors.
 The most significant difference between a Roth and a Traditional IRA is that contributions for the Roth IRA are not tax-deductible.
-The big win from a Roth is that any distributions taken from the Roth IRA aren’t added into your gross income (meaning if the distributions are qualified under IRS rules, then they’re tax-free)!
+The big win from a Roth is that any distributions taken from the Roth IRA aren’t added into your gross income.
+Meaning, if the distributions are qualified under IRS rules, then they’re tax-free!

 If you have an employer-sponsored qualified retirement plan, it has nothing to do with eligibility for a Roth IRA, contributions can be made at any age, and don’t have to cease at age 70 ½.
 You can have both a 401(k) (or a 401(k) alternative like a pension) and continue to contribute to your Roth IRA.
 There are a few restrictions based on your income, but it’s a great way to maximize your retirement savings.

 In addition to establishing either a Traditional IRA or a Roth IRA, another 401(k) alternative option is to consider a “regular” personal investment account.